dart-lang/sdk/docs/process/experimental-flags.md

 two forms:

-- Experiments affecting analysis can be enabled in `analysis_options.yaml` under a single `enable-experiments:` key, e.g. to enable the flags `super-mixins` & `no-slow-checks`:
+- Experiments affecting analysis can be enabled in `analysis_options.yaml` under a single `enable-experiment:` key, e.g. to enable the flags `super-mixins` & `no-slow-checks`:

   ```
   analyzer:
-    enable-experiments:
+    enable-experiment:
       - super-mixins
       - no-slow-checks
   ```